PRC Certificate of Good Standing: How to Request a Certificate of Good Standing

 - Processing times may be longer during peak seasons or if there are issues with your records

-- You can check the status of your application through the PRC Online Services portal
+- You can check the status of your request through the PRC Online Services portal

 Claim Certificate at PRC Office or Receive via Mail